Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 The WikiStats 2.0 search placeholder did not comply with WCAG AA contrast requirements.
 Additionally, the MediaWiki reviewers advocated for the use of their stylelinter.
 The stylelinter identified numerous issues that required adjustment.

 #### Work performed:
-* Set searchbar `type` to "search" rather than text.
+* Set searchbar `type` attribute to "search" rather than text.
-* Ensured leading zero was present in decimal numbers.
+* Ensured leading zero was present in all CSS attributes that have decimal number values.
 * Tab-indented CSS in accordance with MediaWiki's linter.
 * Added linter-highlighted spaces/newlines where missing.
 * Corrected `border-radius` to MediaWiki's standard of `2px`.